HeelenaIT/HeelenaIT/README.md

 # *I am looking for an opportunity to start a career in IT ❣*

-📫 How to reach me:https://www.linkedin.com/in/elena-georgiana-nyegrea-79a324259/
+📫 How to reach me:check out my Linkedin in Bio

 <!--
 **HeelenaIT/HeelenaIT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.